Skip to main content

 Most audits evaluate platform configuration.
 This evaluates whether advertising produces defensible business outcomes.

-Platforms are inspected only insofar as they affect revenue reality.
+Platforms are inspected only where they affect revenue.
 I don't look at advertising to make it prettier.
 I look at it to determine whether it produced business results.

 What Gets Evaluated